shimaore/red-rings-couchdb/backend.coffee.md

 Notice that these might fail, in which case the update will not be saved.

             doc = operations?.reduce apply_cmd, doc

+Do not modify the database if the document was not modified.

+            return if doc.equals old_doc

             db.put doc.toJS()
           .catch -> yes